rmorshea/labox/docs/src/index.md

 record = asyncio.run(main())
 ```

-Look and load the data using the record:
+Load the data later using the record:

 ```python
 import asyncio